Advisement for the Spring 2019 semester will run October 22-November 2 . All students must be advised before they can register for classes.

-- A: Yes, for everyone graduating December 2017 or later.
+Yes, for everyone graduating December 2017 or later.

 Pretty much any laptop would be fine.
 We use intelliJ in our Freshmen year programming classes.
 It runs perfectly on Windows, Mac, and Linux machines.
 We make sure that all the software students need to use is available for free on the major platforms.
 We highly recommend students get a laptop, instead of a desktop.
 USC has free wifi all over campus, inside and outside buildings.
 A laptop makes it much easier for a student to get help from a teacher, to work in groups with other students, etc.

 - take more than 15 one semester and then take fewer the next, or